websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md

 > Available: Liferay 7.3+.

 You can combine existing Segments to create a new _Compound Segment_.
-The Compound Segment inherits the properties from the Segments it is based on, and updates the members automatically.
-You can further customize the Compound Segment by adding additional properties.
+The Compound Segment inherits the properties from the Segments it's based on and updates the members automatically.
+You can add additional properties to further customize the Compound Segment.

 To understand how Compound Segments work, consider the following example.
-To provide a more personalized experience to your website visitors in the USA and Canada, you create two Segments with different properties, one Segment for each country.
+Visitors from the USA and Canada have different needs, so you create two Segments with different properties, one Segment for each country.
 Later, you create a new standard Segment for North America visitors, where you manually copy the properties of the USA and Canada Segments.
-In this situation, when you change the properties of the "USA" or "Canada" Segments, the "North America" Segment doesn't inherit the changes.
-You need to manually update the "North America" segment to reflect these changes.
-However, if you create the "North America" segment as a Compound Segment, this Compound Segment automatically updates its definition and members when you change the "USA" or "Canada" Segments.
+When you change the properties of the USA or Canada Segments, the North America Segment doesn't inherit the changes.
+You must manually update the North America segment to reflect these changes.
+However, if you create the North America segment as a Compound Segment, this Compound Segment automatically updates its definition and members when you change the USA or Canada Segments.

 ```important::
    You cannot use an existing Compound Segment to create a new one.